AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 ---
 # How to migrate your mobile application from SDK v4 to Adobe Experience Platform SDK {#sdkv4-migration}

+Support for the Adobe Experience Platform Mobile version 4 SDKs has ended as of **August 31, 2021**.
+Learn how to migrate to Adobe Experience Plaform SDK in this article.

 >[!IMPORTANT]
 >
 > The migration process is irreversible.